-Sports & Entertainment Marketing 1 09
+Sports & Entertainment Marketing 109

-Credit: C).5
+Credit: 0.5

-Grade Level: 10- -12
+Grade Level: 10-12

 Prerequisite: Introduction to Business

-Offered in the 2018-19 school year
+Offered every other school year

 The purpose of this course is to provide students with an understanding of two of the most profitable industries in the United States - sports and entertainment.
 Students will also be provided with an awareness of how influential sports and entertainment marketing is on their daily lives and on their world.
 Students will learn about the marketing mix, promotions, branding, licensing, marketing research, pricing decisions, and advertising campaigns.
 Students will evaluate how marketing strategies affect consumer buying patterns.